Vatsalparsaniya/Vatsalparsaniya/README.md

 ---

-I am a final-year Student at Pandit Deendayal Energy University, pursuing Bachelor  in Information and Communication Technology, who is passionate about Data Science 📊, Pythonic programming 🐍, and open source :octocat:.
+I am a final-year Student at Pandit Deendayal Energy University, pursuing Bachelor  in Information and Communication Technology, who is passionate about Data Science 📊, open source :octocat:.
 I love to learn and contribute in any and every possible way.

 - 🔭 I'm into Machine Learning, Deep Learning, Computer vision and NLP.
 - 🌱 I’m currently Machine Learning intern at [intellica.ai](https://intellica.ai/)